 5. Hardwick Hall

 Referred to as ‘an Elizabethan masterpiece’, Hardwick Hall is always a big favourite for visitors, filled with rich furnishings and tapestries preserved by successive generations of the Devonshire family.
 It was the formidable ‘Bess of Hardwick’ who first built the house and developed the surrounding estate in the late 1500s.
 Her descendants, the Dukes of Devonshire, treasured Hardwick, while lavishing much of their attention and money on nearby Chatsworth.
 Their success – intimately associated with empire over 400 years and across the globe – preserved Hardwick, and their interests elsewhere saved it from significant alternation.
 In the 20th century, keenly aware of Hardwick’s great significance and unique appeal, the Devonshires ensured that this remarkable building was passed on to the nation with its Elizabethan splendour intact.
+There is also restaurant and shop on-site.

 Entry / Cost: Adults £16, children £8, Family ticket £40